dsa-ntc/peninsuladsa-ntc.github.io/_pages/about.md

 <h4>Since 2017, Peninsula DSA has been organizing to build working class power to benefit the 99%.</h4>

+<h3>Who We Are</h3>

-We are local San Mateo County residents and activists working together in our chapter—and sometimes in coalitions—to build a better world that puts people and planet before profit.
+We are San Mateo County residents and activists working together in our local DSA chapter—and sometimes in coalitions—to build a better world that puts people and planet before profit.
 Our member-driven organization is made possible by comrades volunteering their labor, from each according to their ability.
 <br>

 <img src="https://peninsuladsa.org/assets/images/PDSA Social at Fieldwork, San Mateo, 2025.05.02.jpg" align="right" height="400" width="">